 The Social Security Administration has included Caudal Regression Syndrome to their list of Compassionate Allowances, helping speed up the process of obtaining disability benefits under certain instances-see POMS DI 23022.935; however, if you do not “meet or equal” this listing, you may still be entitled to disability benefits if your condition, in conjunction with any other physical or mental impairment, prevents you from returning to work you have done in the past and other substantial work you might be qualified to perform given your age, education and acquired work skills.

 If you or a loved one lives in Alabama, you are suffering from the effects of caudal regression syndrome and you believe you are disabled as the result and are entitled to Social Security Disability or SSI benefits, you do not have to take on the Social Security Administration alone.
 Please feel free to contact and speak with one of the experienced Alabama Disability Attorneys at Powell and Denny today for a free consultation.
+Virtual appointments are available through Zoom for your protection from the coronavirus pandemic.

 Powell and Denny: We Work When You Can’t